Uspizig/WifiWallSwitch/README.md

 Known HW Limitations:
 - LDR is not working when WIFI is ON.
-Stupid ESP32-S3 Limitations
+Stupid ESP32-S3 Limitations ADC2 is not working if WIFi is on
+- HW Buttons placed 90° wrong.
+Wrong Pinout matching

 TODO:
 - RV_3028 INT ist connected with LORA RFM MISO.
 No paralell usage possible